Understanding Emergent In-Context Learning from a Kernel Regression Perspective: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In conclusion, our work provides a novel theoretical view to understand the intriguing in-context learning (ICL) capabilities of Transformer-based large language models (LLMs).
-We propose that LLMs can simulate kernel regression algorithms when dealing with in-context examples.
-Our empirical investigations into the in-context behaviors of LLMs reveal that the model's attentions and hidden features during ICL are congruent with the behaviors of kernel regression.
-Furthermore, our theory also explains several observable phenomena in the field of ICL: why the retrieval of demonstrations similar to the test sample can enhance performance, the sensitivity of ICL to output formats, and the improvements in ICL accuracy when selecting in-distribution and representative samples.
+We propose that LLMs ICL can be understood as kernel regression.
+Our empirical investigations into the in-context behaviors of LLMs reveal that the model's attention and hidden features during ICL are congruent with the behaviors of kernel regression.
+Furthermore, our theory also explains several observable phenomena in the field of ICL: why the retrieval of demonstrations similar to the test sample can enhance performance, the sensitivity of ICL to output formats, and the benefit from selecting in-distribution and representative samples.
 There are still remaining challenges in this topic, such as understanding the effect of sample orderings and the robustness to perturbed labels.
 These questions, along with understanding other perspectives of LLMs, are exciting questions for future research.